gr0hiik/wolfish-html/README.md

 ======

-HTML, CSS and JavaScript basic template for static websites with extra boosters: Grid System form Bootstrap v4.3.1, jQuery v3.4.1, Lightbox 2, OwlCarousel v2.3.4 .
+HTML, CSS and JavaScript basic template for static websites with extra boosters: Grid System form Bootstrap v5, jQuery v3.6.0, Lightbox 2, Tiny Slider 2.
 Full list of additional packages can be find in package.json.\
 \
 \
 To change files in your project, please modify files in ```/src``` folder.